Skip to content

 // '6:00 PM'

 The 1st argument key is required and expects a string (non-empty).
-You can pass data for the translation message in the 2nd argument.
+You can pass data for the message in the 2nd argument.

 ts